Symbolic dynamics for the piecewise rotations: Case of the bijective symmetric maps: Proof of Theorem

 Finally the language of the dynamics restricted to this invariant set is given by the images of these words by $\sigma_{8,1}$.
 We obtain a substitutive language made by periodic words of the form $z^\omega, z\in Z_1$ with

 $\bullet$ To finish, we study the map $\hat{T}$ restricted to $\mathfrak{C}_2$.
-This part is an exchange of three pieces.
-The pieces are denoted by the same letters as previously since they are restrictions of the initial pieces.
-This map has a classical dynamics: There are three big periodic octagons corresponding to the orbits: $B^\omega, C^\omega, D^\omega$.
-In between the dynamics is described in Figure \ref{octa-ret2}.
-It is an exchange of three pieces.
-As the map defined in the set $\mathfrak{C}_1$, this map has been studied in \cite{Schwartz.10} and \cite{Schwartz.pet.12} where the shape is called a dogbone.
-It is not the same map formally, but the limit set is the same: all the periodic cells are regular octagons.
+The language is also a substitutive language with a substitution denoted $\sigma_{8,2}$.
+Once again we refer to the work of Schwartz for more details and a description of the substitutions.
+Finally applying Lemma \ref{leminducsub}, we deduce that in this compact set the language is made by periodic words of the form $z^\omega, z\in Z_2$ with

-The self similarity is thus given by a substitutive scheme denoted by $\sigma_{8,4}$.
-Once again we refer to the work of Schwartz for more details.
-Finally we apply Lemma \ref{leminducsub}, but remark that the second condition is not fulfilled.
-We deduce that in this compact set the language is made by periodic words of the form $z^\omega, z\in Z_2$ with
+$\bullet$ To resume we have that the total language is made by periodic words of the form $z^\omega, z\in Z$ with Thus the substitution $\sigma_{8,3}$ allows to pass from the compact invariants sets to the whole space. \end{proof}

-$\bullet$ To resume we have that the total language is made by periodic words of the form $z^\omega, z\in Z$ with Thus the substitution $\sigma_{8,3}$ allows to pass from the compact invariants sets to the all space. \end{proof}
+All this discussion can be resumed by the following graph, which describes the substitutive language.

 \begin{remark} The dynamics is given by a substitutive system on a quite big alphabet.
 It seems more complicated than staying on the alphabet $\{0,1\}$.
 Nevertheless it appears to be the best way in order to describe the dynamics.
-Moreover there exists a morphism to pass to the initial alphabet, see for example: We left to the reader the passage to the initial alphabet. \end{remark}
+Moreover there exists a morphism to pass to the initial alphabet.
+We left to the reader the passage to the initial alphabet. \end{remark}

-\begin{corollary} There exists some non periodic orbits. \end{corollary} \begin{proof} It suffices to remark that the restriction of $\hat{T}$ to $\mathfrak{C}_1$ has some non periodic orbit, as described in \cite{Schwartz.pet.12} (see Theorem $1.13$ for example).
-The preceding proposition gives an exact formula for the coding of the orbit of such a point: for example one of them is obtained as the fixed point of one of the substitutions involved. \end{proof}
+\begin{remark} With this description, it is easy to obtain an explicit example of a bounded and non periodic orbit.
+It suffices to iterate the substitution $\sigma_{8,1}$ on one letter.
+The limit is an infinite aperiodic word.
+It can not be the coding of a periodic orbit. \end{remark}